 From my book Frozen Moments—Poverty is the biggest crime.

 It is a disease in which one human being uses another human being against his will, like domesticated animals, for his hunger and need.
 He forces him to do all such acts that he would not have done himself, which this so-called civilized society calls terrible, the worst, inhuman, unethical, and whatnot.
-Man cannot be good or bad just for his art of lucid oratory, fashionable, costly clothing, and showing off his human feelings, but these days, these are the only attributes that matter the most.

 people pretend to serve humans and humanity